Enough-Software/enough_platform_widgets/README.md

 * `PlatformDialogActionText` provides a platform aware dialog action text
 * `PlatformDropdownButton` is a replacement for the material `DropdownButton`
 * `PlatformFilledButtonIcon` uses an `ElevatedButton.filled` on material and a `CupertinoButton.filled` on cupertino
-* `DensePlatformIconButton` replaces the material `IconButton`
 * `PlatformInkWell` is a rectangular area of a that responds to touch and is based either on `InkWell` or on `CupertinoInkWell`
-* `SelectablePlatformListTile` provides a ListTile implementation for both material and cupertino
 * `PlatformPageScaffold` provides a `PlatformScaffold` with the additional option to define a bottom bar.
 * `PlatformPopupButton` uses an action sheet on cupertino and a popup button on material.
 * `PlatformProgressIndicator` uses a `CircularProgressIndicator` on material and a `CupertinoActivityIndicator` on cupertino